14 Best Ways to Protect Strawberry Plants from Birds

 13. Overplant

 This method to protect strawberry plants from birds embraces the tagline – “if you can’t beat them, then join them”.
-In other words, you accept that pests will get at your berries and merely plant more than you need.
+In other words, you accept that garden pests will get at your berries and merely plant more than you need.
 They get some, you get some, and everyone moves on.

-While this is a very humane way to deal with pests in your berries, I struggle a bit with it.
-I foresee underestimating how much the birds and pests will eat.
+While this is a very humane way to deal with garden pests in your berries, I struggle a bit with it.
+I foresee underestimating how much hungry birds and pests will eat.
 My garden will host a bunch of overweight animals, and I’ll end up empty handed with nothing to harvest.

-14. Birdbath
+14. Birdbaths

 Research shows that when birds and small pests attack berry bushes, they might not actually be hungry.
 Instead, they might just be thirsty.
 And the high-water content in berries quench that thirst.